HDG-Community/hdg-wiki-two/content/community/site-credit.md

     Profile by itself.
 {{< /aside >}}
 **teagan**
+Inital Article Writing | Site Design Coordinator
 it/its, she/her
 [AO3](https://archiveofourown.org/users/teagan_the_doll/) | [Tumblr](https://www.tumblr.com/teagan-the-doll)

-teagan is the main organizer of the content of this site - if a word is in the Guide, it’s gone through teagan’s desk.
+teagan was the main organizer of the content of this site in it's original conception.
 It has been reading since the original story showed up on ROM and is most known for its work as a Loret and its romance novel [_Courtship_](https://archiveofourown.org/works/48043465/).

 <br><hr>